cbsudux/Mumbai-slum-segmentation/README.md

 Add pictues at 1000m of each slum ( add a population stat on the pic itself) (add one crude infographic of mumbai with markers of each slum?)

 The situation is pretty bad in Mumbai.
+These pictures only capture a fraction of ... (add sad and inspiring pictures)

+We wanted to help.

+We wanted to help.

+## What did we do to help?

 *slum
 rehabilitation is an important global challenge, and a significant amount of effort and resources have been put into this endeavor*.
 These initiatives rely heavily on **slum mapping** and **monitoring**.
 Unfortunatrly, when we spoke to the concenred authorities, they did not have any automated system ... .

-We wanted to help.

-## What did we do to help?

 We introduce an approach to **segment and map individual slums from satellite imagery**, leveraging regional convolutional neural networks for instance segmentation using transfer learning.
 In addition, we also introduce a method to